weiny2/linux-kernel/Documentation/core-api/protection-keys.rst

 Kernel users must set the PTE permissions in the page table entries for the mappings they want to protect.
 This can be done with PAGE_KERNEL_PKEY() or _PAGE_KEY().

+Alternatively, vmalloc_pks() is provided to allocate memory within the pkey domain specified.

 The pks_mk*() family of calls allows kernel users the ability to change the protections for the domain identified by the pkey specified.
 3 states are